Nifalu/ba-thesis/typst_thesis/content/future_work.typ

 == Feature Extensions
 As mentioned in the evaluation and discussion, _MCS Analyser_ could be extended with additional features to make it more useful in real-world scenarios.
 Potential extensions are not limited to:

-- *Path probability calculation:* Currently, _MCS Analyser_ simply displays all communication paths found during the simulation.
+- *Path probability calculation:* Currently, _MCS Analyser_ simply displays all communications found during the simulation.
 It would be interesting to calculate the probability of a certain path being taken.

 - *Bug and Vulnerability Detection:* It would be useful to have an indication of how prone a certain component is to bugs or vulnerabilities.
 By extending the analysis steps, it would be possible to check for common patterns that lead to bugs or vulnerabilities.
 This could also be combined with path probability calculation to determine the likelihood of a component or path being exploited by an attacker.